 I arrived at Mount Vernon with my trusty, bedraggled satchel full of History Day Trip things* and I squee’d at the first historical character I saw.
 He was young, dressed in a quality Continental officer’s uniform, and had a white rosette on his hat.
 Who else could he be but America’s favorite fighting Frenchman **??

-From the very little solid fact that I know, Lafayette basically showed up in Washington’s camp with a letter of recommendation from Benjamin Franklin, that brilliant, lecherous old creep who had this uncanny 6th sense about a person’s innate abilities.
-Lafayette must have set of Franklin’s spidey senses, and the rest is history.
+From the very little solid facts that I know, Lafayette basically showed up in Washington’s camp with a letter of recommendation from Benjamin Franklin, that brilliant, lecherous old creep who had an uncanny 6th sense about a person’s innate abilities.
+Lafayette must have set off Franklin’s spidey senses, and the rest is history.
 Good thing for us, too, as Lafayette funded much of the RevWar out of his own pocket.
-I need to read more on this to make sure my facts are correct, FYI, but that’s the gist.
+I need to read more on this to make sure my facts are correct, but that’s the gist.

 I took a tour through the house and the grounds.
-No photography was allowed inside the house and I surprisingly followed the mandate.
+No photography was allowed inside the house and I, surprisingly, followed the mandate.
 The house was quite tastefully decorated.
-There were framed lithographs throughout and I assume they’re original to Washington’s time that illustrated things Washington wanted to be mindful of.
-But there were so many visitors that there wasn’t an opportunity to ask questions without holding up the line.
+There were framed lithographs throughout and I assume they’re original to Washington’s time and illustrated things Washington wanted to be mindful of.
+But there were so many visitors that there wasn’t an opportunity to ask questions without holding up the line and flow of traffic.

 I paid my respects at his grave, which almost turned into a confession of the full list of my historical errors and misconceptions.
 Forgive me, Founding Father, for I have sinned … like that time I misattributed Stonewall Jackson’s dying words to Lee to score points in a drinking game.
 I mean, Washington is like the head Founding Father, right?
 Does that make him the like the pope of the FFs …?